 - Curriculum resources – Reading Comprehension and My Maths to develop and consolidate skills.

-- Outdoor Education Days – Students access full days outside of school to promote confidence, team building and articulation; all skills that can support them back in the classroom
+- Outdoor Education Days – Learners access full days outside of school to promote confidence, team building and articulation; all skills that can support them back in the classroom

 The Impact of Catch Up Premium

-A higher proportion of students who were eligible for the Catch Up premium achieved progress when compared whole school population.
+A higher proportion of learners who were eligible for the Catch-Up premium achieved progress when compared to the whole school population.

-Catch up Student achieving progress during Year 7
+Catch up learner achieving progress during Year 7

-Catch up Student achieving 4 sub-stages of progress or more
+Catch up learner achieving 4 sub-stages of progress or more

 Allocation of Year 7 Catch Up Premium 2018/19:

-- Curriculum Structure – Y7 students to attend the lower school where the ratio of staff to students is higher.
+- Curriculum Structure – Y7 learners to attend the lower school where the ratio of staff to learners is higher.

-- Intervention sessions – students with the widest gap with age expectation receive additional 1:1 intervention.
+- Intervention sessions – learners with the widest gap with age expectation receive an additional 1:1 intervention.

 - Curriculum resources – Reading comprehension, writing and practical maths resources to support and engaging and motivating Y7 curriculum.